Customs officers control the entry and departure of goods, ships, planes and people to and from New Zealand.

 - able to relate to people from a range of cultures and backgrounds

 - firm when dealing with people

 - skilled at analysing information and solving problems

 - customer service roles involving dealing with the public, managing complaints and handling conflict

 - being able to speak and understand other languages.

 Customs officers need to be reasonably fit and healthy, and have good eyesight (with or without corrective lenses).
-You must pass a medical exam for entry into the role, and ongoing fitness tests for some customs officer positions.

 Find out more about training

 - New Zealand Customs Service

 What are the chances of getting a job?